yaopen4/Laila-Tov/docs/FEATURES.md

 - [V] View and edit the most recent sleep record submitted
 - [V] Delete the most recent sleep record submitted
 - [V] View a history of all previously submitted sleep records
-- [C] See read-only recommendations and notes posted by their consultant
+- [V] See read-only recommendations and notes posted by their consultant
-  > לכתוב הודעת ברירת מחדל או ריק
 - [V] View the baby's page, which is also accessible to the linked coach for data review